This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Insulin is responsible for signaling cells to take up glucose from the bloodstream and store excess energy as fat or glycogen.

-Accordingly, researchers can already predict 75% of the gain and loss in overweight people using insulin levels (Kong et al. 20131).
+Accordingly, using insulin levels, researchers can predict 75% of the gain and loss in overweight people (Kong et al. 20131).

 In addition, insulin prevents the breakdown of body fat (Meijssen et al. 20012).